danielsauter/rapid-android-development/sqlite.md

 In this second part of our introduction to data, we’ll work with SQLite, the popular relational database management system for local clients such as the Android, used also by many browsers and operating systems to store data.
 It implements the popular Structured Query Language (`SQL`) syntax for database queries, which we can use to access data stored locally on our Android device.

 SQLite is a fairly simple and fast system, is considered very reliable, and has a small footprint that can be embedded in larger programs.
 It offers less fine-grained control over access to data than other systems like PostgreSQL or MySQL does, but it is simpler to use and administer, which is the main objective of the technology.
 It works very well as a file format for applications like [Computer-Aided Design (`CAD`), financial software, and record keeping.][0]
 It is often used in cellphones, tablet computers, set-top boxes, and appliances because SQLite does not require administration or maintenance.
-This simple database management system can be used instead of disk files, like the tab- or comma-delimited text files we’ve worked with in <!--ref linkend="chp.data-->, replacing them with ad-hoc SQLite disk files.
+This simple database management system can be used instead of disk files, like the tab- or comma-delimited text files we’ve worked with in {{ book.chapter9 }}, replacing them with ad-hoc SQLite disk files.

 In this chapter, we’ll first get SQLite running with a simple sketch and learn how to use `SQL` queries to retrieve data from a SQLite table.
 Then we’ll create an app that uses SQLite to capture accelerometer data from the sensor built into the Android.
 We’ll use the recorded sensor values to create a time series visualization of the data.
 Finally, we’ll query the data set we’ve recorded based on a certain device orientation we are looking for, and we’ll highlight the sensor value that matches our query criteria.